TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 //code

-All our testcasses are named after the same namescheme like normal classes and they must be extended with \TYPO3\CMS\Core\Tests\BaseTestCase.
+All our testcases are named after the same namescheme like normal classes and they must be extended with \TYPO3\CMS\Core\Tests\BaseTestCase.
 One testclass can contain many testmethods.
 These have to be public and have to contain the annotation @test in their PHPDOC-Block, so they can be performed.
-Please keep in mind that the name of the testmethod should make clear which expectations the test should fullfill.
+Please keep in mind that the name of the testmethod should make clear which expectations the test should fulfill.
 Now we can run the test for the first time.
-Therefore go to the TYPO3-Backend to the modul PHPUnit which is to find under the Admin Tools.
+Therefore go to the TYPO3-Backend to the module PHPUnit which is to find under the Admin Tools.
 Then you can choose your extension and click on Run all tests.
 Now you should, like it is shown in the figure 2-9, see a (yellow) bar and the Error message Not yet implemented.
 Because you will work much with the PHPUnit